UWCS/rs118/resources/1/notes.md

 }
 ```

 Note how in the last examples, the `return` keyword was not used, and there is no semicolon.
-This is because in rust, everything is an expression that returns a value, even blocks.
+This is because in Rust, everything is an expression that returns a value, even blocks.
 The value of the last expression in a block is the return value of the block.
 Ending an expression with a semicolon discards the return value.
 This can be a tricky concept to grasp, see [The Reference](https://doc.rust-lang.org/reference/statements-and-expressions.html) for more detail.

 ## Control Flow ([5.5](https://doc.rust-lang.org/book/ch03-05-control-flow.html))